US Capitol riot: House panel on January 6 begins probe | DW | 27.07.2021

 Two anti-Trump Republicans, Cheney and Adam Kinzinger of Illinois, were selected by Pelosi for the panel.

+In regard to the probe into the riots, Kinzinger said Tuesday that members of his party have "treated this as just another partisan fight."

-House Republican Conference Chair Elise Stefanik gave a speech during the hearing on Tuesday and blamed Pelosi for the riots.
+House Republican Conference Chair Elise Stefanik gave a speech before the hearing and blamed Pelosi for the riots.

 wd/rt (AP, AFP)